RecipeTips.Com Home cooking tips & advice | Knowledge | Grain Products - Rice

 Rice Cereal

 Rice is used to produce a variety of ready-to-eat breakfast cereals.
-When processed into t cereal, the rice may be in the form of puffed rice, rice flakes, rice crisp, or rice biscuits.
+When processed into cereal, the rice may be in the form of puffed rice, rice flakes, rice crisp, or rice biscuits.
 Cooked cereals are made with whole grain or granulated rice kernels.
 Cereals made from rice are also used as an ingredient in other dishes, such as desserts and puddings.

 Rice Cakes

 Commercially prepared rice cakes are made with puffed rice formed into a cake.
 The cakes are round, flat, and crispy, but they are not particularly flavorful.
 In order to provide a more tasty and appealing product, commercially prepared rice cakes and are often flavored with ingredients such as cheese, caramel, or cinnamon.
 Rice cakes are served as a snack or low-fat appetizer.
+(Note: Rice cakes with added flavoring ingredients are considered low fat only when the ingredients added to them are also low in fat.)

 Rice Noodles